pselm/signals/README.md

   which makes using them in this way pretty nice, actually.

-  The only disadvantage is that Purescript doesn't auto-derive an `Eq` instance for records (perhaps I just don't know how), so comparing them isn't as easy as it might be.
+  The only disadvantage is that Purescript doesn't auto-derive an `Eq` instance for records, so comparing them isn't as easy as it might be.
+In fact, you can't make an `Eq` instance for records at all ... you would have to construct a `newtype` to do that, in which case accessing the fields becomes somewhat more awkward (as you have to wrap and unwrap the newtype) ... anyway, it's a bit of a disadvantage.

 In doing the conversion, I've sometimes used the `Tuple` type, and sometimes converted to using records instead.
 In either case, you'll need to make some modifications to your own code that uses Tuples.

-## Booleans
+### Booleans

 The Purescript type is `Boolean`, rather than the Elm `Bool`.
 I've put a type alias in `Elm.Basics` to cover that.